Karlos-Eduardo-Mrqs/Python-Journey/README.md

 - Commit your changes (`git commit -m 'feat: your message'`)
 - Push (`git push origin feature/FeatureName`)
 - Open a Pull Request

+### ⭐Did you like the project?

+If you found **Python Journey** useful, please consider giving the repository a **star ⭐**!
+This helps us continue improving the content and creating new modules.

 ---